kevinbarabash/functify/README.md

 Unfortunately, the Array versions of map and filter return a new array.
 This results in wasted memory allocation when chaining map and filter.
 Iterators fix this.
-Avalue is only computed when the final iterator in chain is asked for the next value.
+A value is only computed when the final iterator in chain is asked for the next value.
 The intermediate values are passed through the chain but aren't permenantly stored anywhere.

 This sounds an awful like transducers.
 It is, the main difference is that methods can be called in-line as opposed composing function _a priori_.

-## Requires

-This approach uses ES6 and specifically generators which aren't supported by many browsers yet.
-For full browser support please use [babel](http://babeljs.io/) to transpile your project from ES6 to ES5 when using this library.

 ## Usage